-Local Prerequisites: DRE 098, MLT 110, Enrollment in the Medical Laboratory Technology Program, and Current Program Status
+Local Prerequisites: (DRE 098, BSP 4002, ENG 002, or ENG 111), MLT 110, Enrollment in the

+Medical Laboratory Technology Program, and Current Program Status

 Local Corequisite: BIO 163

 This course introduces the laboratory analysis of urine and body fluids.
 Topics include physical, chemical, and microscopic examination of the urine and body fluids.
 Upon completion, students should be able to demonstrate theoretical comprehension in performing and interpreting urinalysis and body fluid tests.